WaPoco/Philosophers/README.md

 Philosopher i sees two spoons: spoon i (on the right) and spoon (i+1)%n on the left.
 - If i < (i+1)%n he grabs spoon i first;
 - otherwise he grabs spoon (i+1)%n first.

+Implementation:
+Each philosopher will be represented through thread a spoon through a mutex lock.

 ## 📚 Table of Contents
 - [Project Structure](#-project-structure)
 - [Installation](#-installation)